evo-design/evo/README.md

 - [ ] Update with preprint info, blog info, Together API info, and HF info.

 Evo is a biological foundation model capable of long-context modeling and design.
-Evo uses the (StripedHyena architecture)[https://github.com/togethercomputer/stripedhyena] to enable modeling of sequences at a single-nucleotide, byte-level resolution with near-linear scaling of compute and memory relative to context length.
+Evo uses the [StripedHyena architecture](https://github.com/togethercomputer/stripedhyena) to enable modeling of sequences at a single-nucleotide, byte-level resolution with near-linear scaling of compute and memory relative to context length.
 Evo has 7 billion parameters and is trained on OpenGenome, a prokaryotic whole-genome dataset containing 260 billion tokens.

-Technical detail about Devo can be found in our preprint and the accompanying blog.
+Technical details about Evo can be found in our preprint and the accompanying blog.

 We provide the following model checkpoints:
 - `evo-1_stripedhyena_pretrained_8k`: A model pretrained with 8k context.
 We use this model as the base model for molecular-scale finetuning tasks.